Multiplexed Infectious Disease Analysis

 Identify Pathogens and Study the Host Immune Response

-Current infectious disease research efforts are aimed at understanding how pathogens function and how hosts respond, but these efforts can be complicated due to multiple variables such as sample availability, pathogen load, and time to identification.
-Further complicating measurement, when specimens are available, pathogens may constitute a small fraction of the material, and readings must be made quickly to inform treatment decisions.
+Current infectious disease research is aimed at understanding how pathogens function and how hosts respond, but these efforts can be complicated due to multiple variables such as sample availability, pathogen load, and time to identification.
+Further complicating things, when specimens are available, pathogens may constitute a small fraction of the sample, and readings must be made quickly to inform treatment decisions.
 These measurements are crucial because by tracking the immune response to bacteria, viruses, fungi, and parasites, investigators can gain insight into potential therapeutic pathways.
 For accurate pathogen identification, particularly, there is a need for technologies that accurately assess the host immune response while tracking transcriptional profiles in vivo, where gene expression may differ significantly from patterns observed in vitro.

 Green R. et al., "Identifying protective host gene expression signatures within the spleen during West Nile virus infection in the collaborative cross model" Genomics Data [Epub ahead of print].
 October 14, 2016

 Sweeney T.E. et al., "Robust classification of bacterial and viral infections via integrated host gene expression diagnostics" Sci.
 Transl.
 Med.
 [Epub ahead of print].
 July 06, 2016

 Kienesberger S. et al., "Gastric Helicobacter pylori Infection Affects Local and Distant Microbial Populations and Host Responses."
 Cell Reports [Epub ahead of print].
 February 04, 2016

 Xu W. et al., "Pathogen Gene Expression Profiling during Infection Using a NanoString nCounter Platform."
 Meth.
 Mol.
 Biol.
 [Epub ahead of print].
 October 20, 2015